Commerce Commerce 1.x Payments & Gateways Stripe

-In Commerce 1.0 and before, the Stripe Gateway uses the v2 API to tokenise a credit card from a custom form, with no suppport for 3D Secure.
+- Commerce 1.0 and before: Stripe v2 API to tokenise only credit cards, with no support for SCA.

 Table of Contents